pabloppp/Micro-Mock/readme.md

 that will be updated in real time each time you modify the json.

 ### Usage
+First of all you'll need to download all the dependencies using `yarn install` or `npm install` .

 You don't need to modify the code, just run `node .` from the console in the root directory, and you'll see a list of available endpoints associated with each JSON appear, you can just copy the full url and use it in your app.